MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/use-your-own-resources.md

 **Standard Setup**: Agents use customer-owned, single-tenant search and storage resources.
 With this setup, you have full control and visibility over these resources, but you incur costs based on your usage.
 You can use your own AI services account, storage account, and/or Azure AI Search resource with this option.

-## Basic agent setup: use an existing AI Services resource
+## Basic agent setup: use an existing AI Services/Azure OpenAI resource

 Replace the parameter value for `aiServiceAccountResourceId` with the full arm resource ID of the AI Services/Azure OpenAI resource you want to use.